DuncanJF/BuyBestBrands/docs/known_problems.md

 ### Solution
 The error was only seen when calling the application from chromium on a Windows machine.
 Using a tab in an alternative browser allowed normal access.

+## VSCode LiveCode

+### Problem Description
+If live view (URL `http://127.0.0.1:3000`) is viewed it will render the HTML elements of a page but not the template components.
+This makes the pages look broken and causes confusion.

+### Solution
+USe the correct flask URL in the browser `http://127.0.0.1:5000`